Abdal-Shahin/Global-Automotive-Car-Sales-Power-BI-Project-/README.md

-# GLOBAL AUTOMOTIVE CAR SALES ANALYSIS PROJECT
+# GLOBAL AUTOMOTIVE SALES ANALYSIS PROJECT

 This project involves analyzing car sales data to gain valuable insights into sales performance, customer demographics, and geographic trends.
 The project showcases my ability to perform data cleaning, transformation, and visualization using Power BI.